Fred Melamed: Early career

 He began his theatrical training at Hampshire College, where he worked with (and was heavily influenced by) Tina Packer, John Guare, Jean-Claude van Itallie, and members of The Living Theatre.
 Melamed then entered the Yale School of Drama.
 At Yale, he was a Samuel F. B. Morse College Graduate Fellow.
 He was also a nominee for the Irene Ryan Award, a prize conferred upon the most promising young actors in the United States.
 While still at Yale, he was an instructor at the well-known performing arts camp, Stagedoor Manor.
 After his training, he appeared on stage with several resident theatre companies, including The Guthrie Theater, the John F. Kennedy Center for the Performing Arts, The Yale Repertory Theater, and on Broadway in the Tony Award-winning Amadeus.
 Following Amadeus, Melamed entered what he called "a period of personal darkness", during which he effectively stopped acting on stage.
 At the same time, with an insider's understanding of the industry and assistance from his agent, he became established as a voice actor, and continued to do film work.

-Melamed's voice became a familiar presence on television, serving as the sound of the Olympics, Mercedes Benz, CBS Sports, USA Network, the Super Bowl, and numerous commercials and television programs.
+Melamed's voice became a familiar presence on television, serving as the sound of the Olympics, Mercedes-Benz, CBS Sports, USA Network, the Super Bowl, and numerous commercials and television programs.
 He became known within the industry as a voice actor, appearing in the Grand Theft Auto series, and dubbing several actors' entire performances in films.

 Melamed's feature film debut was in Marshall Brickman's 1983 romantic comedy, Lovesick, starring Dudley Moore and Elizabeth McGovern.
 Melamed's second film was Woody Allen's comedy-drama Hannah and Her Sisters (1986).
 In addition, Melamed has prolifically appeared in other Allen films.
 He has appeared in more Allen movies than any other actor besides Diane Keaton and Mia Farrow (and Allen himself).
 He has appeared in Radio Days (1987), Another Woman (1988), Crimes and Misdemeanors (1989), Shadows and Fog (1991), Husbands and Wives (1992), and Hollywood Ending (2000).
 During the 1980s Melamed played significant supporting roles in Roland Joffé's religious epic The Mission (1986), Elaine May's comedy Ishtar (1987).
-Also in 1987, he appeared in Peter Yates' legal mystery thriller Suspect (1987) starring Cher, Dennis Quaid, and Liam Neeson as well as the romantic comedy The Pickup Artist starring Robert Downey Jr. and Molly Ringwald.
+Also in 1987, he appeared in Peter Yates' legal mystery thriller Suspect (1987) starring Cher, Dennis Quaid, and Liam Neeson as well as the romantic comedy The Pick-up Artist starring Robert Downey Jr. and Molly Ringwald.
 The following year he appeared in The Good Mother (1988), opposite Diane Keaton and Liam Neeson.